MEAN-stack/Angular-range-control/README.md

 }
 ```

 The third element is the handle itself.
-I have arranged the CSS so that it is centred horizontally on the left edge of the parent element (the origin) and centred vertically on the outer element (the target):
+I have arranged the CSS so that it is centred horizontally on the left edge of the parent element (the origin):

 ```CSS
 .slider-handle {